gael1130/solana-nft-mint-ui/README.md

-# Solana dApp Scaffold Next
+# Minting Website for your NFTs

+You can try the mainnet version here if you want to mint one of my NFTs: [RealBricks](https://realbricks.xyz/)

 Let's go!
-Again, but now in Prod?
+Again, but now in Prod

 [Original Repo: Solana Labs Dapp Scaffold](https://github.com/solana-labs/dapp-scaffold)